How big a garden do you need to feed a family?

-Ever wondered: Could you grow enough food to feed your family year-round?
-How big would your vegetable garden need to be?
+How big a vegetable garden do you need to feed a family?
+How big would your garden need to be?
 How much should you plant?
-Let’s contemplate the possibilities in this article (with video).
+Let’s contemplate the possibilities!

 To answer these questions, here are a number of factors.
 For example, where do you live?
 If you live in a southern state (example, Georgia), you may be able to grow year-round.
 If you live in colder region, however, you may not be able to depend on a full winter harvest and will instead need to can or freeze part of your late-summer yield.